 The extra options and safety that comes with Beijing Chunlizhengda Medical Instruments's CN¥399m net cash position means that it deserves a higher P/E than it would if it had a lot of net debt.

-The Bottom Line On Beijing Chunlizhengda Medical Instruments's P/E Ratio
+The Verdict On Beijing Chunlizhengda Medical Instruments's P/E Ratio

-Beijing Chunlizhengda Medical Instruments trades on a P/E ratio of 41.3, which is multiples above its market average of 10.2.
+Beijing Chunlizhengda Medical Instruments's P/E is 58.5 which suggests the market is more focussed on the future opportunity rather than the current level of earnings.
 Its net cash position is the cherry on top of its superb EPS growth.
 So based on this analysis we'd expect Beijing Chunlizhengda Medical Instruments to have a high P/E ratio.
-What we know for sure is that investors have become much more excited about Beijing Chunlizhengda Medical Instruments recently, since they have pushed its P/E ratio from 31.6 to 41.3 over the last month.
-If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.
+What we know for sure is that investors have become much more excited about Beijing Chunlizhengda Medical Instruments recently, since they have pushed its P/E ratio from 42.2 to 58.5 over the last month.
+For those who prefer to invest with the flow of momentum, that might mean it's time to put the stock on a watchlist, or research it.
+But the contrarian may see it as a missed opportunity.